nctu16028/PDA_lab1_partitioning/README.md

         make

-3. To use the program, enter
+3. To use the program, run

         ./Lab1 [path to input file] [path to output file]